-Car insurance is expensive for young drivers because they tend to have more accidents.
+Car insurance is expensive for young drivers because they tend to have more accidents and make more claims.
 Drivers under 25 have the most accidents, which makes them the riskiest drivers to insure.

 As your price is based on risk, anything that reduces the risk will reduce the price. 🎉 Great news for anyone wanting to reduce their premium, but how do you do this?

 One option is to share your driving behaviour with your insurer.

 Some companies fit cars with a device that monitors your driving, called a “black box”.
 The better you drive, the cheaper your car insurance, making it a great option for drivers who closely follow the rules of the road.

 But sometimes “black box” policies come with restrictions, like not being allowed to use the car during certain times.